|

 you can see there for example the Polish or Chinese school of contemporary

 painting, but there is also the Czech or Slovak work on show."
+In the Czech section you can see Saddam Hussein in an

 aquarium - a work by well known artist David Cerny which is a paraphrase